jbilinski/scriptops.com/_posts/2013-10-14-powershell-syntax-using-add-and-remove-keyword-methods.md

 ---
 layout: post
-title: "PowerShell syntax using add and remove keyword methods"
+title: PowerShell syntax using add and remove keyword methods
 comments: true
-date: "2013-10-14"
+date: 2013-10-14
-description: "powershell syntax using add and remove keyword methods"
+description: powershell syntax using add and remove keyword methods
-keywords: "powershell, syntax, hash table"
+keywords: powershell, syntax, hash table
-categories: [powershell, script, interactive, reference]
+categories:
+    - powershell
+    - script
+    - interactive
+    - reference
-tags: [example, hash table]
+tags:
+    - example
+    - hash table
+slug: powershell-syntax-add-remove-keyword-methods
 ---

 Here's an example for using the obscure *add* and *remove* keyword methods for modifying a hash table.
 This is a supported method for changing an exchange mailbox email address.